nschlia/ffmpegfs/README.md

 **Work on release 1.4 now in progress**

+**DVD support is now available.
+See INSTALL.md on how to activate.**

 ffmpegfs is a read-only FUSE filesystem which transcodes between audio and video formats on the fly when opened and read.